 These techniques can also be used to derive physical attributes and other identity data about the user at the keyboard.
 For example, their hand size, handedness, typing style or even emotional state.

 The project is based on the idea of ‘motor learning’, which suggests that a task becomes more automatic and requires less conscious thought the more it is repeated.
-This idea applies to typing and keystrokes and so the things that we type more commonly will be noticeably more fluid.
+This idea applies to typing and keystrokes; the things that we type more often are noticeably more fluid.

-In the first instance the project will develop an experimental framework to capture a user’s typing behaviours.
+In the first instance, the project will develop an experimental framework to capture a user’s typing behaviour.
 This will then be used to create a predictive model, using state-of-the-art machine learning techniques capable of inferring some or part of an anonymous individual’s name.

 Additionally, the work will look to develop an understanding of the learning process involved and the time taken for behaviours to become ‘automatic’ and noticeable within a user’s typing patterns.